MendelBak/SendForHelp_ReactNative/SendForHelp/Readme.md

 `npx react-native run-android`

 ### Notes on running project:

 - Make sure phone is connected and `File Transfer over USB` is enabled.
 - If running on emululator and want location to work, need to allow permissions for the app in the emulator App Settings (Allow all the time/Allow only when using app).
+- If app is starting and quickly closing, it might be `import com.facebook.react.BuildConfig;` in the `MainApplication.java` file.
+I need the file there for creating APKs to, but it causes issues when it's there during local device debugging.

 ## Coming Features

 - Track FirstResponders location and update in real time (watch position).
 Indicate distance and time to arrival of responder to requester.
 - Save favorite locations (Home/Work) with information (door code, floor, special instructions, etc).
 - Save emergency contacts and call/email/text if emergency is underway.
 (How to know this user has emergency?)
+- Display address of emergency (reverse geocoding based on lat/long.
+Use Google's Geocoding API )
 - Users within a 20 meter radius have push notification / popup on their (even locked) phone screens, requester scans the code for the victim which alerts his emergency contacts and display allergies and other important information (medical preferences, medical contacts, relevant health issues).
 - Auto-engage audio and video recordings from requesters phone, for use by police (potential legal/privacy issues).
 - Responders need to upload certifications and be verified by admins.
 - Three tiers of rescuers?
 Basic (Non-licensed citizens who have basic First Aid skills).
 Level 2 Rescuer (EMT, nurses) and Advanced Rescuer (Doctors, Paramedics). - Show level of rescuer responding so that Advanced rescuer will join if only Basic Rescuer were answering.
 - Option for rescuer to indicate that they need more/more advanced rescuers or rescuers with specific equipment to assist.
 - Indicate if rescuers have equipment matching the emergency?
 (TQ or pressure bandage for hemmoraging.
 Defibrilator for heart attack).
 - Easy to follow animations on screen for bystanders for CPR/ bleeding prevention, etc.
 - Wider alert range in suburban/rural areas.
 Smaller range in urban areas.
 Increase range if no rescuers found.
 - The first firstResponder is in charge of the scene.
 Need to determine who that is (first to accept request or first on scene?).
 Save that user for legal purposes.
 (Can just keep PrimaryResponder as first in the array instead of making a special attribute, probably.)
 - Level 2 or Advanced rescuers become in charge of emergency if they come to a scene with only a Basic Rescuer.
 - Auto Video and voice capture.
 - Override DO NOT DISTURB mode on rescuers phones for emergency alert and on requesters' phone for follow up alerts.

 ## General TODO

 - Need to figure out way to determine if several calls for help in nearby vicinity are the same emergency.
 Timing + vicinity + prompt the user?
 - Handle if users don't turn on GPS during call event.

 ## Deployment TODO

 - Check TODO Tree for comments to self.
 - Need to open MongoDB, Google Developers COnsole, Authentication, etc, to all IPs, not just my local IP.
 - How to compile TS to JS for server?
 - Set the GOOGLE_APPLICATION_CREDENTIALS environment variable for the backend firebase-admin API key.
 Don't use the key stored in the codebase.
 - API key for backend requests.
 - Deploy backend to AWS EC2 or Kubernetes (need Docker for Kubernetes).
 - Add SSL/TLS.